-- with a careful choice of books, learning can be current and in-depth
+- Careful choice of books so learning can be current and in-depth;

-- read-aloud choices are often read to the child above their grade level which further expands their vocabulary and knowledge
+- Read-aloud choices are often above the child’s grade level which further expands their vocabulary and knowledge;

-- this style of homeschooling can be integrated into most other homeschool methods can be a low-cost method by using the library
+- Literature-based homeschooling can be integrated into most other homeschool methods and can be a low-cost method by using the library.

 Points to consider

-- an excellent choice for parents and students who already love to read and write; may not be the best choice for very active hands-on learners or for students who struggle with reading and writing
+- Problematic choice for very active hands-on learners or for students who struggle with reading and writing;

 * The Resources on this page are examples of resource options that many homeschooling parents have found helpful.
 Note that they are not created or distributed by HOMESCHOOL.TODAY.
 For your convenience we occasionally add links to helpful websites, books, etc. but these will open in a separate tab.